Centers & Programs

 The Center for Quality Medication Management (CQM) at the University of Florida conducts telephone‐based communication services, focusing on medication therapy management, medication adherence and other opportunities for optimizing medication use.
 The UF College of Pharmacy CQM has locations in Gainesville and Lake Nona, and the center employs clinical pharmacists, pharmacy residents, pharmacy technicians, nurses, operations and administrative personnel, account managers, software engineers and students.

-Minority Cancer Research and Training Center
+Cancer Research Education and Engagement (CaRE²) Health Equity Center

 This professional program of the UF College of Pharmacy provides a four‐year curriculum enrolling over 300 students on the Lake Nona campus, emphasizing interprofessional collaborations.
 Clinical rotations for students involve Orlando health centers and hospitals.